subirbiswas192001/Web-Based-Application-For-Mango-Leaf-Disease-Classification/README.md

 Mango leaf diseases pose a significant challenge to agricultural productivity, particularly in regions where mango cultivation is a cornerstone of the economy. **MangiferaNet** addresses this by providing:

 - ✅ Automated disease detection using deep learning
-- ✅ 98% classification accuracy on a dataset of 9,400 images
+- ✅ 99% classification accuracy on two dataset namely MLDID (3000) and MLD24 (6400) images
 - ✅ Real-time diagnosis via a web-based interface
 - ✅ Lightweight MobileNetV2 architecture for efficient inference